gomorpheus/morpheus-docs/release_notes/current.rst

 Recent Activity Report now displays Impersonated User info.
   The Recent Activity Report in /operations/activity now shows "User as Impersonated User" for activity records from an Impersonated User.
 Impersonations were previously shown in the Dashboard Activity section, as well as the Audit Log and UI Logs, and now shown in the Recent Activity Report too.
-CloudFormation: Improved conditional resource handling When Conditional Resources fail to create when provisioning CloudFormation Instances or Apps, the resources are removed instead of remaining in Morpheus as Failed. vCloud Director: API Version Specification
+CloudFormation: Improved conditional resource handling When Conditional Resources fail to create when provisioning CloudFormation Instances or Apps, the resources are removed instead of remaining in |morpheus| as Failed. vCloud Director: API Version Specification
   The API Version can now be specified in vCloud Director Cloud configurations.
    - API VERSION field added to vCD Cloud configs